-Dr. Thomas Willoughby Walker was born in Bethany, (Durham County) Ontario on the 4th of December, 1877 the third of 4 children born to Rev. Robert Walker and the former Annie Elizabeth Hathaway.
-His father was a Methodist minister and his siblings were; Ida, Harriett and a younger sister named Jessie.
+Dr. Thomas Willoughby Walker was born in Bethany, (Durham County) Ontario on the 4th of December, 1877.
+He was the 4th of 5 children born to Rev. Robert Walker and the former Annie Eliza Hathaway.
+His father was a Methodist minister and his siblings were; Ida Anna Walker, Harriett Jane Walker, Robert John Goldsmith Walker (who did not survive childhood) and Jessie Minnie E. Walker.
 Dr. Walker’s family tended to move around as his father was transferred where needed.
 Dr. Walker attended high school in Walkerton and Wiarton (Ontario).

 Dr. Walker graduated from The University of Toronto with a Bachelor of Arts degree in 1899.
 During his final year he was Class President and President of the Tennis Club.
 He graduated M.B. from The University of Toronto Faculty of Medicine in 1903 and settled in Ridgetown to practice medicine.

-Their daughter Eleanor Hathaway Walker was born in Ridgetown on the 5th of August, 1905.
+Dr. and Mrs. Walker had a daughter, Eleanor Hathaway Walker born in Ridgetown on the 5th of August, 1905.
 Dr. and Mrs. Walker and their daughter Eleanor moved to Saskatoon, Saskatchewan around 1910.
 He was elected as the President of the Saskatoon Medical Association in 1915.

 Dr. Walker enlisted as a Captain in the Canadian Army Medical Corp on the 12th of June, 1916 in Saskatoon, Saskatchewan.
 He was attached to Unit 196, Western Universities Battalion.
 Dr. Walker served as Second In Command at the No. 5 Canadian General Hospital at Paplow, England.
 In 1917 he was working with Professor John Meakins and Sir William Osler doing research.
 Also in 1917 he was elected a Fellow of the Royal Society of Medicine.
 In 1918, Dr. Walker went to France to work in the No. 4 Hospital, specializing in chest diseases.